gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

  - if we crnk up gain high enough,
  - in order to figure this out you need to calculate breakin break out points (there are multiple)
 	- need to taake derivatives and set polynomial to zero
-- in this case 0.8 is the damping ratio coresponding to 1.52 OS%
+- in this case 0.8 is the damping ratio coresponding to 1.52 OS% - do -ln(.OS)/sqrt(pi<sup>2</sup> + ln<sup>2</sup>(.OS))
-- there are 3 possible k values (at inteersectio)
+- there are 3 possible k values (at inteersection)
 - if it intersect at an s value it'll give u k (1/G(s))
-- damping ratio thet = 0.8 = arccoss(0.8)
+- damping ratio thet = 0.8 = acos(0.8) = 36.87
 - search along the line to find the s values
 - rlocfind does this for you on matlab
 - first value plugged in gives k = 7.36
+- 3 cases in total, need the following:
+	- closed loop poles - where damping ratio intersects pole/zero lines
+	- closed loop zero - -1.5 + j0 for all
+	- gain - real part of -1/G
+	- third closed loop pole - magnitude of intersection point
+	- settling time, peak time, Kv - use formula

 #### Continuing on Matlab

 ```
 OS% = pos = 1.52
 zeta = -log(pos/100)/sqrt(pi^2+log(pos/100)^2)
 G8_21 = (s+1.5)/(s*(s+1)*(s+10))